Location:

 - The Oklahoman: "Car Inspires Dream 1928 Pierce-Arrow Restoration Complete," by Greg Kennedy, January 27, 1999

-- Old Cars Weekly: A nice feature on Al Ferrara's 1928 Model 36 Sedan.
+- Old Cars Weekly: A nice article on Al Ferrara's 1928 Model 36 Sedan.
 All model information in the story reproduces Marc Ralston's 1980 history.

 We know this Pierce-Arrow Model 36 as the Paramount Studios car used to chauffeur Marlene Dietrich to work, though her 1930 Rolls-Royce Phantom I is a much better documented cabbie.
 The Pierce-Arrow resides in the Antique Automobile Club of America (AACA) Museum in Hershey, Pennsylvania.
 But the story of its preservative dates back to Oklahoma, 1957, when Ron Blissit and his father first encountered the car, heard about its connection to the actress, and considered what a nice restoration project it would be.